 The SI for an ACVIM-approved cardiology RTP must have on-site radiography, electrocardiography, angiocardiography, cardiac catheterization and invasive pressure monitoring.
 This essential equipment must be available and functioning at all times.
+If an

-If an SI fails to obtain a repair, or replacement, for nonfunctioning, or unavailable, essential equipment for 2 months or more in a calendar year, the RTP will be placed on probation.
-If there are multiple persistent equipment issues at an RTP, the RTP may be immediately terminated.
+SI fails to obtain a repair, or replacement, for nonfunctioning, or unavailable, essential equipment for 2 months or more in a calendar year, the RTP will be placed on probation.
+If there are multiple persistent equipment issues at a cardiology RTP, the RTP may be immediately terminated.

-Availability of facilities for other studies, including intracardiac electrophysiology, CT angiography, MRI, and nuclear medicine, is desirable.
+Availability of facilities for other diagnostic studies and therapeutic procedures, including intracardiac electrophysiology, CT angiography, MRI, and nuclear medicine, is desirable.